PIH/openmrs-distro-pihemr/README.md

 </repository>
 ```

-### Step 3.9: (If using Invoke) create a .env file
-A `.env` file will tell Invoke which server you are using.
-You can create multiple files, like
-`.env.foo` and `.env.bar`, and then Invoke will behave according to which one is symlinked
-(`ln -s`) to `.env`.

-To get started, copy `.env.sample` to `.env.something`, open it up, and change the values
-as appropriate for your development work.
-Then run `ln -s .env.something .env`.

-Once the initial `.env` file exists, you can change environment with `invoke setenv something`.

 ### Step 4: Set up the environment
 Set up the environment via the following command, chhosing the serverId and dbName you want to use.
 Specify
 the DB password for your root user as set in Step 2.